IvanC987/SimpleLLaMA/docs/pretraining/model_architecture/overview.md

 ---

 In the following sections, we’ll break the model down into its core components:

 - **Embeddings** – how tokens are represented as vectors.
 - **Attention** – how the model connects words together.
 - **Layer Block** – the repeating unit of the transformer.
 - **Output** – how predictions are made.

+---

+## References

+For deeper understanding of transformer architectures and decoder-only models, the following resources are recommended:

+- **[Attention Is All You Need](https://arxiv.org/abs/1706.03762)** (Vaswani et al., 2017) - The foundational paper that introduced the transformer architecture.
+Essential reading for understanding the core mechanisms of attention, multi-head attention, and the overall transformer design.

+- **[LLaMA: Open and Efficient Foundation Language Models](https://arxiv.org/abs/2302.13971)** (Touvron et al., 2023) - Meta's LLaMA paper, which heavily influenced
+SimpleLLaMA's architecture choices including RMSNorm, SwiGLU activations, and RoPE positional embeddings.

+- **[Coding LLaMA 2 from scratch in PyTorch](https://www.youtube.com/watch?v=oM4VmoabDAI)** (Umar Jamil) - Excellent video walkthrough that implements the LLaMA2 architecture from scratch for inference with clear explanations.
+Highly recommended for visual learners.

+- **[The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/)** (Jay Alammar) - Beautifully illustrated blog post that breaks down the transformer architecture with intuitive visualizations.
+Great for building initial intuition.